NP95/cc/doc/PROTOCOL.md

    within the system.
 A line is allocated within the directory and a LLC fill command is issued to the LLC to instruct for it to read the line from the memory controller which owns the line.
+6. The LLC issues a read line command to the memory controller which owns the line.
+7. The memory controller fetches the line from off chip and forwards the data as a DtMsg message to the initiating LLC.
-6. Notification is received by the LLC indicating that the line is now present in the LLC.
-The directory instructs the LLC to forward the cache line to the requesting agent (CC).
-The line is transfered to the agent and a response is received by the directory indicating that the operation has completed.
+8. Notification is received by the LLC indicating that the line is now present in the LLC.
+The LLC informs the directory which had originally initated the fill that the operation is now complete.
-7. The originator CC is now in receipt of one Dt which contains the cache line.
-The directory computes the final coherence result which indicates that the requester now has the line in an Exclusive state (even though it had only originally been requested in the Shared state) and sends the terminal CohEnd message to the originator CC.
-8. The CC receives the CohEnd message and forwards a AceCmdRsp response to its owning L2.
-The message indicates that the line is passed as not shared and not dirty.
+9. The directory instructs the LLC to forward the line to the cache controller of interest.
+10. The LLC transfers the line to the cache controller indicated by the LLCFwd command.
+11. The cache controller accepts receipt of the DtMsg message containing the line state, and responds to the LLC to acknowledge the transfer.
+12. The LLC responds to the initiating directory indicating that the transfer is now complete and that the nominated cache controller has accepted recipt of the line.
+13. As final state of the cache line is now known by the directory the the final coherence response message can be issued to the initiating cache controller.
+As the initating cache controller is the only agent in the system with the line, the line is promoted from the originally requested Shared state, to the more permissive Exclusive state.
-9. The line is installed in the L2 in the Exclusive state and the originator L1 is indicated as the owner of the line.
+14. The line is installed in the L2 in the Exclusive state and the originator L1 is indicated as the owner of the line.
 A L2CmdRsp message is issued to the L1 containing the line state.
-10. The line is installed in the L1 in the Exclusive state.
+16. The line is installed in the L1 in the Exclusive state.
 The message queue containing the initiating Load instruction is marked unblocked.
-11. The load instruction is rearbitrated and issued to L1.
+The load instruction is rearbitrated and issued to L1.
 As the line is now present in the L1, the load completes and the result passed to the L1.
-12. The originator CPU receives the L1CmdRsp from its L1 and the instruction commits.
+The originator CPU receives the L1CmdRsp from its L1 and the instruction commits.
 The overall transaction is complete.

 #### Load to a Shared Cache Line